bwigfield/lovetruth/_posts/2017-11-11-5-Signs-You-Were-an-Empath,-But-You've-Lost-It-.md

 ---
 layout: post
 title: 5 Signs You Were an Empath, But You've Lost It
+type: article
+Description: Maybe you used to be an empath, but things have changed.
 ---

 We've all been there -- growing up, you lose a part of yourself that's made you special.
 Empaths, however, experience a special pain when they lose their powers.